Old School “Paladin Magic” 93-94 Rules

 Additional Sets and Cards Allowed (ie. REPRINTS)

-For unaltered cards we allow all non-foil cards from the sets above, that were reprinted in any language with the original frame + original art.
-So for example, a Chronicles City of Brass, Fifth Edition Wrath of God, Time Spiral Psionic Blast, and Collector’s Edition Mox Ruby would all be legal. (original frame + original art), while an Ice Age Icy Manipulator or Arena 1996 Counterspell would not be allowed (different art) unless they were used as a the base of an alteration see more below.
-The misprinted Revised Serendib Efreet (with Ifh-Biff Efreet’s art, and green border) is of course allowed, because it was printed in one of the original sets in 1994 (Revised) listed above.
-We always encourage you to seek out the oldest and coolest versions of cards you can find, but these can serve as your de facto substitutes for original versions of cards printed in 93-94.
+We recommend you use any non-foil card from the sets above, that were reprinted in any language with the original frame + original art.
+So for example, a Chronicles City of Brass, Fifth Edition Wrath of God, Time Spiral Psionic Blast, and Collector’s Edition Mox Ruby would all be good. (original frame + original art), while an Ice Age Icy Manipulator or Arena 1996 Counterspell would not be ideal (different original art).
+The misprinted Revised Serendib Efreet (with Ifh-Biff Efreet’s art, and green border) is of course allowed as it was printed in one of the original sets in 1994 (Revised) listed above.
+We always encourage you to seek out the oldest and coolest versions of cards you can find.

 Proxies: Are Allowed

-We encourage players to either make their own proxies following fair use doctrine or find & source proxies that do NOT infringe WotC, it’s artists, or affiliates.
-A great example of an acceptable proxy would be an artist alter made by yourself or another by hand.
+We encourage players to either make their own proxies following fair use doctrine or find & source proxies that try not to infringe WotC, it’s artists, or affiliates.
+A example of an good proxy would be an art alter made by yourself or another on another card.

 Art Alters: Are Allowed